 136) The Father Son Game (S1E11)

-Cory and Eric blow off the father-son softball game to the dismay of Alan.
-He tells them the game was canceled, but Cory learns the next day that it took place as scheduled.
+To Alan’s dismay, Cory and Eric blow off the father-son softball game.
+He tells them the game was canceled, but Cory learns that it took place as scheduled the next day.
 He tries to make it up to his father by doing a BBQ.
 Meanwhile, Feeny’s lesson about the pledge of allegiance seems awkward.

 137) Once in Love With Amy (S1E12)